AlejandroMonn/Siwra/README.md

 Mouse and Keyboard Automation Tool
-SIWRA is a (CLI) tool for automating repetitive tasks on your local computer.
+SIWRA is a (CLI) tool for automating repetitive tasks on your local computer

-Auto-clicker: Infinite automatic clicking
+Auto clicker: Infinite automatic clicking
-Basic Auto-writer: Automatically writes and deletes text Advanced Auto-writer: Writes random phrases with pause/resume controls and also deltes them Auto-move mouse: moves the mouse around the screen wothout a pattern
+Basic Auto writer: Automatically writes and deletes text Advanced Auto writer: Writes random phrases with pause/resume controls and also deltes them Auto move mouse: moves the mouse around the screen wothout a pattern

- Windows, macOS, or Linux and at least python 3.11 Installation (Python Method)
-Step 1: Install python
+Windows, macOS, or Linux and at least python 3.11 Installation if you want to install it with python Step 1: Install python
 If you have Python installed go with step 2
 Step 2: Download SIWRA